MarlinFirmware/Configurations/README.md

 > [!IMPORTANT]
 > Before downloading configurations in ZIP format using the CODE button above you must select the correct branch for your version of Marlin.

-## Branches
+## Release Branches

-**Release** branches will apply to most users.
-Select the branch for your version of Marlin.
+*Branches that apply to most users*.
+Select the branch for your version of Marlin:

 Version|File Tree|Download
 ---|---|---
 2.1.2.2|([Browse](//github.com/MarlinFirmware/Configurations/tree/release-2.1.2.2))|([Download ZIP](//github.com/MarlinFirmware/Configurations/archive/release-2.1.2.2.zip))